reneweb/react-native-tensorflow/README.md

 # react-native-tensorflow

-A library providing TensorFlow inference for react native applications.
+A library providing TensorFlow inference for react native.
+The api follows the android inference api from TensorFlow: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android

 _This is currently only supporting android_